 This is because Huskamutes have a high prey drive and will chase small animals such as squirrels or even small dogs.
-Their stubbornness can affect their recall abilities so it’s best to avoid getting in these situations in the first place.
+Their stubbornness can affect their recall abilities, so it’s best to avoid getting into these situations in the first place.

 The second is to make sure you are only exercising your Huskamute in the appropriate weather.
-Their thick double coats are better suited to colder temperatures and they can quickly overheat if they are exercising in hot weather.
+Their thick double coats are better suited to colder temperatures, and they can quickly overheat if they are exercising in hot weather.